The Process of Creating a Bronze Sculpture

 in order to support the weight of the clay, which will be 150 #'s or more.

-Here the clay is beginning to show the form, and the next photo shows it
+Here the clay is beginning to show the form, the next photo shows

 almost complete.
 At first the work always seems to go quickly,